-This is key, as you don't want to be stressed and hurried when you'd rather be spending time with guests.
+You don't want to be stressed and hurried when you'd rather be spending time with guests.
 Whether you're marinating, brining or simply salting (which is pretty much a dry brine), season early for optimal flavor, even days in advance.
-Also remember that roasting a large piece of meat can take longer than expected, so start cooking early so you don't feel any last-minute pressure to get the food on the table.
+Also, remember that roasting a large piece of meat can take longer than expected, so start cooking early so you don't feel any last-minute pressure to get the food on the table.

 2. Get the right size roast for your party size.